-Fostering Resilience-oriented thinking in Engineering Practice is a paper published in ICE, the Institute of Civil Engineering’s journal.
+Fostering Resilience-oriented thinking in Engineering Practice is a paper published in ICE, the Institution of Civil Engineering’s journal.
 The paper is a result of roundtable discussions convened by Resilience Shift to discuss the resilience of critical infrastructure systems.
 The paper is one of a range of initiatives to help advance the application of resilience thinking in developing and managing critical infrastructure systems.

 The roundtables were held in the UK (London), USA (Berkeley) and New Zealand (Christchurch) and were intended to bring together a diverse group who would not typically have an opportunity to engage with each other.
 Participants included asset owners, council officers, health specialists, engineering design specialists, community leaders and academics.